alicevillar/sfa_api/README.md

 ## 3. Project Interface

-:large_blue_circle: SWAGGER INTERFACE
+:large_blue_circle: MONOLITHIC ARCHITECTURE ON SWAGGER INTERFACE

 Swagger enabled the development across the entire API lifecycle, from design and documentation, to test and deployment.
 It has also been used as an interface.
-> :radio_button: FEATURES:
+> :radio_button: We have 6 endpoints, with the following features:
-> * :arrow_forward: user registration (generates an authentication key)
+> * :arrow_forward: 1 - user registration (generates an authentication key)
-> * :arrow_forward: download images
+> * :arrow_forward: 2 - download images (user can download images with their authentication key and also with a demo key)
-> * :arrow_forward: upload images (users can increment our database uploading new images)
+> * :arrow_forward: 3 - upload images (users can increment our database uploading new images)
+> * :arrow_forward: 4 - demo key (the demo key is: Demo_Key_SFA_Trial)
+> * :arrow_forward: 5 - GDPR1 (to comply with GDPR, the system allows users to see their data)
+> * :arrow_forward: 6 - GDPR2 (to comply with GDPR, the system allows users to delete their data)

+:large_blue_circle: MICROSERVICE ARCHITECTURE ON SWAGGER INTERFACE
+> :radio_button: We have 5 endpoints, with the following features:
+> * :arrow_forward: 1 - user registration (generates an authentication key)
+> * :arrow_forward: 2 - download images (user can download images with their authentication key and also with a demo key)
-> * :arrow_forward: demo key (the demo key is: DEMO_KEY)
+> * :arrow_forward: 3 - demo key (the demo key is: Demo_Key_SFA_Trial)
+> * :arrow_forward: 4 - GDPR1 (to comply with GDPR, the system allows users to see their data)
-> * :arrow_forward: sign in (to comply with GDPR, the system allows users to delete their data)
+> * :arrow_forward: 5 - GDPR2 (to comply with GDPR, the system allows users to delete their data)

 ![print](/readme_img/swagger_print.PNG)

 :large_blue_circle: WEB INTERFACE

-The Web Interface is our main interface and it was built with HTML/CSS and Javascript.
-As swagger, it also allows:  a) users authentication, b) download images, and c) upload images.
-However, our web interface has an additional feature: when user download an image, the system automatically puts it as his or her desktop background.
-It has been  done with ctypes and Eel libraries.
+The Web Interface was built with HTML/CSS and Javascript.
+It is only aimed to show our microservice working in a different environment.

  > :radio_button: FEATURES:
-> * :arrow_forward: user registration, which generates an authentication key
-> * :arrow_forward: download images (the system can automatically put an image on user's desktop background) warning:TODO
+> * :arrow_forward: 2 - download images (user can download images with a demo key)
-> * :arrow_forward: upload images (users can increment our database uploading new images)
-> * :arrow_forward: demo key (the demo key is: Demo_Key_SFA_Trial)
-> * :arrow_forward: sign in (to comply with GDPR, the system allows users to delete their data)
 > * :arrow_forward: automaticaly change users' wallpaper with [Python](https://stackoverflow.com/questions/1977694/how-can-i-change-my-desktop-background-with-python)

 ## 3.1.
 How to use SFA

+The file [server.py](https://github.com/alicevillar/sfa_api/blob/main/controllers/server.py_)contains simple instructions on how to switch the system to run the monolithic and microservice architecture.
+Here goes a small summary how to use them step-by-step.

- :round_pushpin: Step-by-step:
+ :round_pushpin: Monolithics Architecture Step-by-step:
 >  * STEP 1 - USER NAVIGATION: Users can consume the API using the demo key (Demo_Key_SFA_Trial) even when they are not registered.
 >  * STEP 2 - REGISTRATION: For user registration there are four parameters: first name, last name, email and password.
 >  * STEP 3 - AUTHENTICATION KEY: After registration, user receives an authentication key.
 >  * STEP 4 - CONSUME THE API: With the authentication key, the user is able to download and upload pictures.
+>  * STEP 5 - GDPR: Registered users are able to see his or her stored personal details and delete it from our database (for GDPR compliance)

+ :round_pushpin: Microservice Architecture Step-by-step:
+>  * STEP 1 - USER NAVIGATION: Users can consume the API using the demo key (Demo_Key_SFA_Trial) even when they are not registered.
+>  * STEP 2 - REGISTRATION: For user registration there are four parameters: first name, last name, email and password.
+>  * STEP 3 - AUTHENTICATION KEY: After registration, user receives an authentication key.
+>  * STEP 4 - CONSUME THE API: With the authentication key, the user is only able to download pictures.
+In this case, the returns JSON-formatted data.
 >  * STEP 5 - GDPR: Registered users are able to see his or her stored personal details and delete it from our database (for GDPR compliance)

 ## 3.2.
 Activity Diagram